Annie Goodrich Nurse Practitioner Fellowship

 Recent Graduates

-Fellows are fully employed, salaried and participate in the benefits package enjoyed by HHC employees (medical, dental, vision, paid time off, paid disability with buy-ups, a variety of voluntary benefits programs, a free 24/7 fitness center and free parking).
+Fellows are fully employed, salaried and participate in the benefits package enjoyed by HHC employees (medical, dental, vision, PTO/personal time off, paid disability with buy-ups, a variety of voluntary benefits programs, a free 24/7 fitness center and free parking).

 How to Apply

-Invitations to interview will be mailed on or before February 14.
+Invitations to interview will be emailed on or before February 14.
 Final decisions by the selection committee will be made on or before March 21.
 Full acceptance into the program will be contingent upon passing the certification exam.

 Frequently Asked Questions